January 05, 2006

 “Joining forces allowed us to crack a puzzle that either one of us couldn’t crack alone,” added Lyden

-Other contributors to the study were Nozomi Nishimura, Lee Schroeder and Philbert Tsai at UCSD and Ford Ebner at Vanderbilt University, Nashville.
+Other contributors to the study were Nozomi Nishimura, Lee Schroeder and Philbert Tsai at UC San Diego and Ford Ebner at Vanderbilt University, Nashville.
 The research was supported by the David and Lucille Packard Foundation, the Veteran’s Affairs Medical Research Department, the National Institutes of Health, the Burroughs Wellcome Fund and the National Science Foundation.

 # # #